What is azoospermia?

 How does azoospermia diagnosis work?

 When your sperm sample undergoes a spin in a centrifuge and is examined under a powerful microscope on two separate occasions, there is no evidence of sperm.
-A centrifuge is a laboratory device that breaks up a test sample into its component parts by spinning it at high speed.
+A centrifuge is a laboratory device that breaks up a test sample into its parts by spinning it at high speed.
 If sperm cells are present in centrifuged seminal fluid, they separate from the surrounding fluid and can be observed through a microscope.

 Your healthcare provider will inquire about your medical history as part of the diagnosis, including the following: